mhardcastle/iris-radioastronomy/docs/source/settingup.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Signing up for Dirac/HPC Resources's documentation!
+Signing up for Dirac/HPC Resources documentation!
 ==============================================================

 `DiRAC <https://dirac.ac.uk>`_ is funded by the STFC and provides High Performance Computing (HPC) facilities.
 At present DiRAC HPC facilities are hosted at Cambridge, Durham, Edinburgh and Leicester Universities.